UrbanCode/Deploy-docs/docs/com.udeploy.reference.doc/topics/ref_create_pluginxml.md

 </plugin>
 ```

 The `<tag>` tag specifies the location of the steps in the process editor palette.
+This is a required tag and the tag value cannot be null.
 For example, the following code specifies that the steps are in the `MyPlugins/PluginA` folder.

 ```
 <tag>MyPlugins/PluginA</tag>